foundance/foundance-docs/docs/running-a-foundance/governance/adding-DAO-members copy.md

 ---
-sidebar_position: 5
+sidebar_position: 2
 ---

 import BrowserWindow from '../../src/components/BrowserWindow';
 import Highlight from '../../src/components/Highlight';

-# Adding to your Team
+# Adding Members to the DAO

 Soon!